 More people today than ever before enjoy DIY home renovations where they can take charge of exactly how their home is designed.
-If you are new to home renovations and want to get started on a project around your home, you're going to need to have a toolbox with some basic tools that contractors usually have on hand during a remodel.
-While different renovations will call for different tools, here are some of the basics that can help get you started.
+If you are new to home renovations and want to get started on a project around your home, you're going to need to have a toolbox with some basic tools for home improvement that contractors usually have on hand during a remodel.
+Whether it be a mudroom remodel or bathroom renovation, here are some of the basics that can help get you started.

 When you begin a renovation, one of the things you're most likely going to need to do is tear things down.
 Whether you need to rip out old cabinets, rip up old flooring or pull down a wall, a sturdy pry bar will come in handy.
 A flat pry bar will be able to remove nails as well as life and pull hard to remove materials from the home.
 Be sure to stock up on strong nitrile gloves to wear as you begin demolition to avoid coming into contact with insulation that can cause itchy skin or chemicals that may be behind walls or inside cabinets